Viztruth/Google-Play-store-Data-Analysis/README.md

 # Telling-Stories-With-Data-Final-Project
 My TSWD Final Project [2022]

-The 'Telling Stories with data' course is offered by PES University and the course is mentored by Prof. Rituparna Jawahar.
+The 'Telling Stories with data' course is offered as 'Special topic course' for 2 credits by PES University and the course is mentored by Prof. Rituparna Jawahar.
 In this repository, I have stored all the content involved in the different parts(3) of submissions of the final Project.

 Further details -
 Topic: Google Playstore data analysis.